Google-Developer-Student-Club-HUMG/classguard/README.md

 ***

-## 3. What can our system do?
+# What can our system do

 **3.1** Our solution is to develop a system called ClassGuard - an IoT-based timely warning system for schools to be alerted of ongoing violent behaviors in classrooms and other areas that require monitoring.
 The main objectives of this system are to protect and supervise classrooms, prevent violent behaviors, and ensure the safety, security, and privacy of both students and teachers.

 **3.2** ClassGuard uses artificial intelligence (AI) to detect and monitor violent behaviors in classrooms and other monitored areas.
 The system automatically extracts video clips featuring violent actions detected by AI.
 These clips are then visually analyzed to confirm and classify ambiguous violent behaviors.
 This process helps improve the accuracy of the AI model and system by continuously collecting additional data and training.
 This solution aims to quickly identify and alert cases of violence requiring intervention while minimizing false alarms and optimizing the system's accuracy.

-## 4. Implementation ClassGuard includes 3 main components:
+# Implementation ClassGuard includes 3 main components
+## High_level components
 Our team has chosen a multi-tiered architecture for the ClassGuard solution, which consists of the following high-level components:

 <img  style="align-items:center" src="https://user-images.githubusercontent.com/94677059/229192594-08835d1a-ac65-408a-b326-c31acb877f02.png">

+## Collect data and IoT/AI devices with cameras

-**1.** Data Collection and IoT/AI Devices (AI Camera): This layer includes IoT devices such as cameras and microphones installed in classrooms and other monitored areas.
+This layer includes IoT devices such as cameras and microphones installed in classrooms and other monitored areas.
 These devices are connected to Raspberry Pi units running TensorFlow Lite for real-time audio and video data collection and AI model deployment.
 They detect violent behaviors in real time and send extracted video clips to Firebase Cloud Storage.
 We also developed a Flutter smartphone app for rapid model and algorithm testing during development.

 <img style="align-items:center" src="https://user-images.githubusercontent.com/94677059/229191671-9403b0b8-660d-453d-987b-f427850dfcb2.png">

-**2.** Backend: We use Firebase as the backend to receive and securely store video clips from the AI cameras.
+**1.** Backend: We use Firebase as the backend to receive and securely store video clips from the AI cameras.
 Firebase services such as user authentication, remote configuration, hosting, and NoSQL databases are also utilized.

-**3.** Frontend: A cross-platform application developed with Flutter for Android and iOS devices.
+**2.** Frontend: A cross-platform application developed with Flutter for Android and iOS devices.
 It serves as an interface for school staff to receive notifications, review video clips, and manage settings.

-**4.** Notification System: Responsible for sending real-time alerts to relevant parties, including school staff and security personnel, when violent behavior is detected.
+**3.** Notification System: Responsible for sending real-time alerts to relevant parties, including school staff and security personnel, when violent behavior is detected.
 It leverages push notifications, email, and SMS for communication.

-**5.** Direct Visual Classification of Uncertain Violent Behaviors: Manual classification to further train the model, reducing false positives and improving accuracy.
+**4.** Direct Visual Classification of Uncertain Violent Behaviors: Manual classification to further train the model, reducing false positives and improving accuracy.
 This process adheres to security and privacy regulations.

-**6.** Security and Privacy: Throughout the architecture, we implement security measures, such as encryption, access controls, and adherence to data protection regulations, to ensure the privacy and security of students and teachers.
+**5.** Security and Privacy: Throughout the architecture, we implement security measures, such as encryption, access controls, and adherence to data protection regulations, to ensure the privacy and security of students and teachers.

 ***